Regularization Methods for SDP Relaxations in Large Scale Polynomial Optimization: Computational experiments

 For $n=20$, the resulting SDP \reff{hmgsdp:prime}-\reff{hmgsdp:dual} has size $(N,m)=(1540,177099)$.
-Solving \reff{hmgsdp:prime}-\reff{hmgsdp:dual} takes about $11$ hours.
-The computed lower bound $f_{sos}^{hmg}=-0.3827$ (only four decimal digits are shown).
-The optimal $Z^*$ has rank one, and the extracted solution (only four decimal digits are shown) is
+Solving \reff{hmgsdp:prime}-\reff{hmgsdp:dual} takes about $1.8$ hours.
+The error of the computed solution of the SDP relaxation is around $1.7\cdot 10^{-6}$.
+The computed lower bound $f_{sos}^{hmg} \approx -0.3827$.
+The computed optimal $Z^*$ has rank one, so we get one global minimizer.
+Its error is around $7.4\cdot 10^{-7}$. \end{exm}

-Its relative error is around $6\cdot 10^{-11}$.
-So it is a global minimizer up to a tiny numerical error. \end{exm}

-An important application of homogenous polynomial optimization \reff{hmgpop:sphere} is estimating stability numbers of graphs, as shown below.
+An important application of homogenous polynomial optimization \reff{hmgpop:sphere} is computing stability numbers of graphs.

-\begin{exm}[Stability number of graphs] Let $G=(V,E)$ be a graph with $|V|=n$.
+\begin{exm}[Stability numbers of graphs] Let $G=(V,E)$ be a graph with $|V|=n$.
 The stability number $\af(G)$ is the cardinality of the biggest stable subset(s) (their vertices are not connected by any edges) of $V$.
 It was shown in Motzkin and Straus \cite{MS65} (also see De Klerk and Pasechnik \cite{dKP02}) that